krzysztofzuraw/blog-layout-experiment/README.md

-# Blog Layout Experiment

-This is a small new blog layout experiment.
-I've used components from https://every-layout.dev/.
+# CSS & HTML expermients

+This is a repo where I learn about HTML & CSS based on other people layouts & designs.
+All credits go to respective authors.

 If you want to run it: